JOURNEY OF A LYRA SWIMSUIT

 THE CREATIVE PROCESS.

-London, UK — September: We might be in the midst of ‘fashion month’ (the four consecutive weeks of runway shows that wind their way from New York to London to Milan to Paris), but September each year is also the time that our designers showcase their proposed new designs to our design, production and sampling teams.
+London, UK — September: We might be in the midst of ‘fashion month’, but September each year is also the time that our designers showcase their proposed new designs to our design, production and sampling teams.
 The creative process starts with extensive research - our designers are constantly on the lookout for inspiration, whether that is through reviewing vintage magazines and books to analyse the construct of classical swimwear from the 1940s and 1960s, or exploring vivid market places all over the world to incorporate different philosophies into our designs.
 The next step is to build large mood boards displaying imagery that illustrates the personality that our designers are trying to capture in the products.

 EVERYTHING STARTS WITH THE FABRIC.